SamK/wefunk_dl/README.md

 * This will show the usage help: wefunk_dl_track.py --help

-* This will download "Let It Show" from Moka Only & Chief:
+This will download "Let It Show" from Moka Only & Chief:

     wefunk_dl_track.py http://www.wefunkradio.com/show/2013-03-15///play_bg

-Query all interfaces except the loopback interface:

-    check_iftraffic_nrpe.py -x lo

 Author